 The Zambian and Botswana governments are currently constructing a bridge across the Zambezi at the Kazungula border.
 Intended to ease the massive congestion experienced here.

-It is rumored it will be operational to some extent by 2019.
+It is rumored the bridge will be operational to some extent by 2019.
 However, the mooted completion date is 2021.
 Until then, be warned the border is exceptionally busy with truck traffic, you will see trucks backed up for kilometers before each of the respective border posts.

 Why is the Kazungula ferry crossing so busy?

 These trucks are mainly loaded with copper exports and mining supplies.
 Making the long trips between Africa’s Southern seaports and the Northern Zambian copper belt and the Democratic Republic of Congo.

 It is not uncommon for drivers to wait for five to ten days to make the crossing at the Kazungula ferry crossing.
 Though the average is usually five days.
 The drivers all have interesting stories about their trips, they tend to be a wealth of information on road conditions and regional happenings.

 Interestingly, during high flow years, as we are currently experiencing on the Zambezi.
 There is even more pressure on the ferry time as each crossing is against the current and takes even longer.